All About Pharmacists

 - Outpatient Pharmacy Manager

 Job Demand for Pharmacists

-In 2016, there was an estimated number of 312,500 jobs in the United States for Pharmacist.
+There were about 312,500 jobs for Pharmacist in 2016 (in the United States).
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 17,400 new jobs for Pharmacist by 2026.
-Due to new job openings and attrition, there will be an average of 15,300 job openings in this field each year.
+There will be an estimated 15,300 positions for Pharmacist per year.